haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 ## Georeferencing

 Georeferencing is the process of associating geographic data (coordinates) to a digital or physical object, such as a map, image, or dataset, in our case a project plan.
 The goal of georeferencing is to establish a spatial reference for the object, enabling it to be positioned correctly within a coordinate system.

-Georeferencing is essential for integrating different sources of geospatial data, enabling them to be overlaid and analyzed together.
+It is essential for integrating different sources of geospatial data, enabling them to be overlaid and analyzed together.
 By assigning geographic coordinates or a coordinate system to an object, it becomes possible to accurately locate and spatially relate features, points, or areas represented within that object.

-In practice, georeferencing involves identifying a set of control points on the object and matching them to corresponding locations on a reference map or in a GIS .
+In practice, georeferencing involves identifying a set of control points on the object and matching them to corresponding locations on a reference map or in some form of software, such as QGIS.
 These control points represent identifiable features, such as road intersections or landmarks, and are used to create a transformation function that aligns the object with the reference system.

 - More points + more spacing == better?
 So, what needs to happen if the data is not up to date anymore?